Heavy metals: Environmental heavy metals

 Lead is the most prevalent heavy metal contaminant.
 Levels in the aquatic environments of industrialised societies have been estimated to be two to three times those of pre-industrial levels.
-As a component of tetraethyl lead, (CH_{3}CH_{2})_{4}Pb, it was used extensively in gasoline during the 1930s–1970s.
+As a component of tetraethyl lead, (CH_{3}CH_{2})_{4}Pb, it was used extensively in gasoline from the 1930s until the 1970s.
 Although the use of leaded gasoline was largely phased out in North America by 1996, soils next to roads built before this time retain high lead concentrations.
 Later research demonstrated a statistically significant correlation between the usage rate of leaded gasoline and violent crime in the United States; taking into account a 22-year time lag (for the average age of violent criminals), the violent crime curve virtually tracked the lead exposure curve.

-Other heavy metals noted for their potentially hazardous nature, usually as toxic environmental pollutants, include manganese (central nervous system damage); cobalt and nickel (carcinogens); copper, zinc, selenium and silver (endocrine disruption, congenital disorders, or general toxic effects in fish, plants, birds, or other aquatic organisms); tin, as organotin (central nervous system damage); antimony (a suspected carcinogen); and thallium (central nervous system damage).
+Other heavy metals noted for their potentially hazardous nature, usually as toxic environmental pollutants, include manganese (central nervous system damage); cobalt and nickel (carcinogens); copper (toxic for plants), zinc, selenium and silver (endocrine disruption, congenital disorders, or general toxic effects in fish, plants, birds, or other aquatic organisms); tin, as organotin (central nervous system damage); antimony (a suspected carcinogen); and thallium (central nervous system damage).

-Nutritionally essential heavy metals

-Heavy metals essential for life can be toxic if taken in excess; some have notably toxic forms.
-Vanadium pentoxide (V2O5) is carcinogenic in animals and, when inhaled, causes DNA damage.
-The purple permanganate ion MnO is a liver and kidney poison.
-Ingesting more than 0.5 grams of iron can induce cardiac collapse; such overdoses most commonly occur in children and may result in death within 24 hours.
-Nickel carbonyl (Ni(CO)4), at 30 parts per million, can cause respiratory failure, brain damage and death.
-Imbibing a gram or more of copper sulfate (CuSO4) can be fatal; survivors may be left with major organ damage.
-More than five milligrams of selenium is highly toxic; this is roughly ten times the 0.45 milligram recommended maximum daily intake; long-term poisoning can have paralytic effects.

 Other heavy metals

 A few other non-essential heavy metals have one or more toxic forms.
 Kidney failure and fatalities have been recorded arising from the ingestion of germanium dietary supplements (~15 to 300 g in total consumed over a period of two months to three years).
 Exposure to osmium tetroxide (OsO4) may cause permanent eye damage and can lead to respiratory failure and death.
 Indium salts are toxic if more than few milligrams are ingested and will affect the kidneys, liver, and heart.
-Cisplatin (PtCl2(NH3)2), which is an important drug used to kill cancer cells, is also a kidney and nerve poison.
+Cisplatin (PtCl2(NH3)2), an important drug used to kill cancer cells, is also a kidney and nerve poison.
 Bismuth compounds can cause liver damage if taken in excess; insoluble uranium compounds, as well as the dangerous radiation they emit, can cause permanent kidney damage.